If you, or someone you love, suffered a severe head injury, it can seem unbearable. There are so many questions.

 How am I going to pay the medical bills?
 What if I can't ever work again?
-What will the future look like?
+What will my future look like?
 What medical care might I need?
 How will this affect my family's financial security?

 Brain injuries (also known as traumatic brain injuries, or TBIs) are some of the most serious injuries – and some of the most complicated.
 They are often called "invisible injuries."
 You may look the same on the outside, yet be forever changed on the inside.
 It is very hard to predict the effects the brain injury will have on you and your medical condition later in life.